This Day in Baseball History

 Buehrle struck out six and induced 15 ground-ball outs with his trademark pitch-to-contact style.
 He threw first-pitch strikes to 22 of the 27 batters he faced, never working a full count and never allowing the Rays to mount any kind of threat.
 The efficiency was vintage Buehrle, a pitcher who had long been one of the fastest workers in the game.

 The closest call came in the ninth inning.
 With one out, Gabe Kapler hit a deep fly ball to left-center field that appeared headed for extra bases.
 Center fielder DeWayne Wise, who had entered the game as a defensive replacement in the sixth inning, sprinted toward the wall, leaped, and caught the ball at the top of the fence.
 His momentum carried him into the wall and the ball briefly popped from his glove before he secured it as he tumbled to the warning track.
 Umpire review confirmed the catch.
-Buehrle then retired Michel Hernandez on a grounder and got Jason Bartlett to fly out to right to end it.
+Buehrle then struck out Michel Hernandez swinging and got Jason Bartlett to ground out to shortstop Alexei Ramirez to end it.

 Buehrle was a five-time All-Star and four-time Gold Glove winner who pitched 16 seasons in the majors, winning 214 games.
 The perfect game was the capstone of a career defined by durability and precision.
 He threw at least 200 innings in 14 consecutive seasons, a streak of consistency matched by very few pitchers in the modern era.